Daandelange/kirby3-simplestats/README.md

 For now, check the comments in `options.php`, while it's not recommended to change the default behaviour yet.

 #### Language setup
-Multilanguage websites are supported, but there's only 1 counter for all languages.
+Multilanguage websites are supported.
+For each page, there's a global counter, with an optional counter for each language.
-Also, the panel view has not been translated.
+Also, the panel view has not (yet?) been translated.

 #### Legal configuration
 Depending on your local laws, you might need to sit down and define how personal visitor data is handled.
 You might want to inspect the source code to know what's going on in details.
 As the license states, there's no guarantee whatsoever.

-### Options
+#### Options
 Like any Kirby plugin, options can be set in your `site/config/config.php`.
 Available options are listed and explained in `src/config/options.php`.
 Example :